Can something that happened to your parents, grandparents, great grandparents or generations beyond affect your life and the choices you make today?

 Male mice were conditioned to associate the smell of acetophenone (cherry blossom) with a mild electric foot shock.
 As a result the mice developed enhanced smell receptors, so they could detect it at lower concentrations.

 Sperm from conditioned mice were inseminated into non-conditioned females.
 Their offspring, when exposed to cherry blossom became jumpy.
-Their pups (original’s grandpups) also had more receptors and became jumpy at the smell of cherry blossom, even though no other generations received any foot shocks.
+Their pups (the grandpups of the original mouse) also had more receptors and became jumpy at the smell of cherry blossom, even though no other generations received any foot shocks.

 Generational transfer is also mentioned in the Bible.
 Exodus 34:7 “… visiting the iniquity of the fathers on the children and the children’s children, to the third and the fourth generation”.